 - All committees shall keep accurate minutes of their meetings and provide reports of their meetings and activities to the Board of Directors in a timely manner.

-The Global Chief Executive will issue to members an Annual Report on the status of the Association.
+The President & Global Chief Executive will issue to members an Annual Report on the status of the Association.

 The Bylaws will be reviewed by the Governance Committee on an annual basis.
 The Committee will submit a report of its findings to the Board of Directors.
 If it is determined that a Bylaws revision is necessary, the Governance Committee will make a recommendation to the Board of Directors for approval.
-Proposed amendments to the Bylaws must be approved by two-thirds of the Board of Directors prior to being sent to the DIA membership with the Board of Directors election ballot.
+Proposed amendments to the Bylaws must be approved by two-thirds of the Board of Directors prior to being sent to the DIA membership.
 A two- thirds affirmation vote by the DIA membership who vote within 30 days of the Call for Vote shall be required for ratification.